Newburgh Seal Beach: Discovering Scotland’s Wildlife

 The Photographer’s Dilemma

 Wildlife can be elusive, and we’ve learned to manage our expectations.
-As avid photographers, we know there’s always something worth capturing, even if the main attraction decides to play hide and seek.
+As avid photographers, we know there’s always something worth capturing, even if the main attraction decides to play hide-and-seek.

 Earlier in the day, we’d been at Rattray Head Lighthouse, where fellow shutterbugs mentioned spotting seals.
 Despite our best efforts and zoom lenses, we had no such luck.